suryapratapsinghsuryavanshi/solverjs/README.md

 ### isKishnamurthyNumber
 A Krishnamurthy number is a number whose sum of the factorial of digits is equal to the number itself.
 For example 145, sum of factorial of each digits: 1! + 4! + 5! = 1 + 24 + 120 = 145
-isKishnamurthyNumbrer is a boolean function that take number as agrument and return boolean value.
+isKishnamurthyNumbrer is a boolean function that take number as agrument and return true/false.

     console.log(solverjs.isKishnamurthyNumber(145));
     // The output is : true